sandydunlop/website/docs/markista/Markista-Javadoc/markista/util/MarkdownParser.md

 private void saveBracketsTag()

-Saves the content between the most recent pair of brackets as a BRACKETS_TAG segment.
+Saves the content between the most recent pair of brackets as a BRACKETS_TAG token.

 ---